vvanhee/auto-ai-image-to-lovebox/README.md

 # Auto AI Image To Lovebox
 Automatically send daily generated images from OpenAI's DALL-E to your loved one's Lovebox using APIs

 Welcome to **Auto AI Image to Lovebox** — a semi-automated way to express love for your significant other without lifting a finger (well, almost).
-This script generates adorable AI-created images and sends them straight to your partner's Lovebox.
+This script generates amazing AI-created images and sends them straight to your partner's Lovebox.
 Because nothing says "romance" like delegating affection to artificial intelligence.

 ## Features